MorceNOX/cat-reader/README.md

  Navigate as you wish, and control everything easily: the speed, the language, the volume of the audio and even the colors!

  This is, by far, the most comfortable way to read a book and to be engaged in your favourite readings!
+You will *read* and *listen to* the text, at the same time, sentence by sentence.

+## Why `cat-reader`?

- `cat-reader` stands for C Art Text Reader, because is written in `C Language` and provides a way to read your `Text` in an `Artistic` way, and because the text is displayed in `ASCII Art` big letters!
+ `cat-reader` stands for C Art Text Reader, because it is written in `C Language` and provides a way to read your *Text* in an *Artistic* way, and because the text is displayed in `ASCII Art` big letters (lots of unicode )!
 In the image above we can see our little black cat also listening to something, which is the sound of the letters contained in the book, since our reader also "reads for you" the text out loud in the language you select!

  For this `text-to-speech` feature our application uses the `Piper` engine in the background.
 You don't need to install `piper` or any of its libraries, because they are already embedded in the instalation.

 ## What does this application do?

  `cat-reader` is a text only reader.
-It simply reads any text you choose, be it a book, an article, or a selected piece of text in your browser or in any other application you may be using.
+It reads an speaks any text you choose, be it a book, an article, or a selected piece of text in your browser or in any other application you may be using.

  So, you choose a text in your screen by selecting it; or choose a text file; or a document in `epub`, `markdown`, `docx`, `rtf` and `html` formats, or in any other text format; or any `pdf` file which contais text and `cat-reader` will separate the provide text into sentences.
 Each created sentence will be read in the right order, one by one, beig displayed sequentially in big letters, in ASCII Art format and, at the same time, the same displayed sentence is spoken out loud in the language you have previously selected in the initial menu.

- While the reader displays and skeaks a sentence, a big bar, also displayed in ASCII Art letters, shows you the selected language, the speed of the reading, the volume of the audio and the ordinal number of the current sentence, together with the total number of sentences which the text contains.
+ While the reader displays and speaks a sentence, a big bar, also displayed in ASCII Art letters, shows you the selected language, the speed of the reading, the volume of the audio and the ordinal number of the current sentence, together with the total number of sentences which the text contains.

  Simple controls, as the arrow keys, space bar, etc., allow you to navigate along the text, forward and backwards, sentence by sentence or in blocks.
-So you can "walk" and "jump" though the entire text as you press some keys.
+So you can "walk" and "jump" through the entire text as you press one key.

- As you change the sentence by pressing a key, the current audio immediatelly stops an the new sentence is read, out loud and in big letters.
+ As you change the sentence by pressing a key, the current audio immediatelly stops an the next sentence is read, out loud, and dispplayed in big letters.

  You can also control the speed and the volume of the audio, as well, the colors which the ASCII Art text is displayed.